 Philosophers throughout history have asserted that “the fundamental nature of the world is aesthetic” (Alfred North Whitehead, Gregory Bateson,James Hillman, Martin Foss,Donald Winnicott to name a few.)
-The word aesthetics comes from the Greek word “aisthenesthai” which is the ability to perceive.
+That said, it’s interesting that the word aesthetics comes from the Greek word “aisthenesthai” which is the ability to perceive.

-James Hillman writes, “Aesthetics in this primordial sense involves sensing the things of the world in their particularity and being affected by the many ways things present themselves.”
-Hillman often quotes an ancient philosopher named Marsilio Ficino who said that the world is an animal (meaning the world is alive and speaking to us.)
+When he was alive, archetypal psychologist James Hillman often quoted an ancient philosopher named Marsilio Ficino who said that the world is “an animal.”
+(Meaning the world is alive and speaking to us.)
 The world shows itself to us as a living being; each thing has a face and calls for our attention.
-Our response to this call is aesthetics.
+Hillman wrote, “Aesthetics in this primordial sense involves sensing the things of the world in their particularity and being affected by the many ways things present themselves.”

-Much of the impulse for writing my book, Getting Messy: A Guide to Taking Risks and Opening the Imagination, stemmed from my sorrow and despair at spending so many years in dry, joyless educational settings.
-I have always had a strong yearning to reframe the experience of teaching and learning as beautiful, life-giving, creative processes.
+I spent so many years in dry, joyless educational settings.
+I always had a strong yearning to understand the experience of teaching and learning not as dry and joyless, but as beautiful, life-giving, and creative.
 To teach (as well as to learn), requires courage, an open heart, and the willingness to be vulnerable.
 But instead of noticing, appreciating and honoring this inherent beauty and vulnerability, our focus in education has been on achieving goals–which focuses our attention on some abstract thing in the future.
 When we’re focused on the distant future, we’re not in the beauty of the present moment….we’re not in a place of depth.

 Aesthetics is closely linked to beauty, if we define beauty not as “refinement” or “polish,” but rather as feeling the depth of something.
 Another way to think of beauty is feeling with our hearts.
 Elaine Scarry, professor at Harvard, wrote in her book On Beauty and Being Just: